New European Commentary

 Song of Solomon 2:2 As a lily among thorns, so is my darling among the daughters-

 Solomon comforts her that he sees her as unique and special.
+And she, one of many women in his harem, dumbly believes him.
 This is what is hard to believe in love- that I am unique and special.
 And this is our difficulty in accepting the love of Christ for us.
 But Solomon negatively compares the daughters of Jerusalem to thorns, with all their associations with condemnation; just as he did in essence as noted on Song 1:9.
 Solomon addresses her obsession about "the daughters of Jerusalem" by saying that he sees them as thorns and her as a lily.
 He likens the Jerusalem girls to thorns- he was besotted with this Gentile.
 Ironically enough, Num.
 33:55 had warned that the Gentiles within the land promised to Abraham would be "thorns" to Israel if they married them.
 And yet Solomon sees the Israelite women as "thorns" and the Gentile as a lily amongst them...
 Thorns are invariably connected with spiritual weakness and rejection; it was as if Solomon was saying that he found the daughter of Pharaoh spiritually more attractive than the Jewish girls.
 This is the basis for the sarcastic comments and tensions between Solomon’s girl and the daughters of Jerusalem.
 And she went along with how he wanted to see her: "I am the rose of Sharon, and the lily of the valleys"; even though her heart was far away in Egypt, she described herself in Jewish terms because that was how he saw her; he calls her his "sister" (Song 4:9), as if she was actually Jewish- whereas she wanted him to be her Egyptian “brother”.
 The relationship was doomed from the start.

 Beloved